alexandreroman/tap-installer/README.md

 **Please note that this project is authored by a VMware employee under open source license terms.**

-This is obviouly not production ready!
+This is obviously not production ready!

 ## Contribute